-Under the University's policy, you must obtain ethical approval before your research project begins.
+Under the University's research ethics policy, you must obtain approval before your research project begins.

-You may find details of the procedure and application forms on the Central University Research Ethics Committee (CUREC) website.
+You may find details of the procedure and application forms on the research ethics pages and on the departmental Canvas tile.

-You will need to complete a CUREC1A checklist (and a CUREC2 form if needed); submit this to your supervisor for signature, then submit the forms to Dominique Attala, Graduate Courses Support Manager, for review by a member of the Departmental Ethic Review Committee (DREC).
-For research planned for the Christmas vacation, forms must be submitted by Friday Week 6 Michaelmas; and for work in the Easter vacation, by Friday Week 6 Hilary.
+You will need to complete a CUREC 1a checklist (and a CUREC 2 form if needed); submit this to your supervisor for signature, then submit the forms to Dominique Attala, Graduate Studies Manager, for review by a member of the Departmental Ethic Review Committee (DREC).
+The approval process can take up to 60 days or more, so start as early as you can.